angela1C/Multi-Paradigm-Programming-Shop-Project-2020/README.md

 - The [project instruction](https://github.com/angela1C/Multi-Paradigm-Programming-Shop-Project-2020/blob/7ef24208496b1f31f6d86dd0bf647ba673cdf2aa/MPP_Shop_project.pdf) in PDF format.

 - The  program code written in both C and Python.
-    1. The Python procedural code is in a Python file called `shop.py` in a subfolder called `python`.
+    1. The Python procedural code is in a Python file called `shop.py` in the `python subfolder `.
-    2. The C procedural code is written in a subfolder called `c` in a file called `shop.c`.
+    2. The C procedural code is written in a file called `shop.c` in the `C` subfolder.
-    3. The object oriented approach is written in Python in a file called `shop_oop.py` in a subfolder called `python_oop`.
+    3. The object oriented approach is written in Python in a file called `shop_oop.py` in the `python_oop` subfolder.

 - The [Project Report](https://github.com/angela1C/Multi-Paradigm-Programming-Shop-Project-2020/blob/7ef24208496b1f31f6d86dd0bf647ba673cdf2aa/report.md) in Markdown format.
 - The [Project Report](https://github.com/angela1C/Multi-Paradigm-Programming-Shop-Project-2020/blob/7ef24208496b1f31f6d86dd0bf647ba673cdf2aa/report.pdf) in PDF format.